A History of LGBTQIA+ and Pride Month Marketing

 We’ve reached an age where Pride Month campaigns are bountiful.
 Some are good, and others are… not so good.

-Inserting your brand into Pride Month is a beautiful idea in theory; but in practice, it has to give back, and make a statement that’s inclusive of all members of the LGBTQIA+ community.
+Inserting your brand into Pride Month is an excellent idea in theory, but in practice, it must give back and make a statement that’s inclusive of all members of the LGBTQIA+ community.

-And from the looks of it, we’re getting there.
-But there are still plenty of stumbles.
+And from the looks of it, there are still plenty of stumbles.

-Bud Light faced recent controversy when it included trans actress Dylan Mulvaney in an advertising campaign leading up to pride month 2023.
-Backlash from anti-trans customers was explosive — and public.
-Target, a company widely known for its pride merchandise collection and generally positive attitude toward queer people, has taken two steps backward — relegating its pride collection to the back of many stores (or hidden it altogether) due to threats by homophobic customers.
+Bud Light faced controversy when it included trans actress Dylan Mulvaney in an advertising campaign leading up to Pride Month 2023.
+Backlash from anti-trans customers was explosive and public.
+Target, a company widely known for its pride merchandise collection and generally positive attitude toward queer people, has taken two steps backward—relegating its pride collection to the back of many stores (or hidden it altogether) due to threats by homophobic customers.

 Understanding History Makes For A Better Future

-But once you understand the very importance of history and how it plays into Pride Month, you can better understand the importance of inclusivity, intersectionality and diversity when it comes to your campaigns and the LGBTQIA+ community.
+However, once you understand the profound importance of history and its relevance to Pride Month, you can better appreciate the significance of inclusivity, intersectionality, and diversity in your campaigns and within the LGBTQIA+ community.

-Know your history, and know to trust an agency that takes all of this into account when building your Pride Month and afterward.
+Know your history, and trust an agency that takes all of this into account when building your Pride Month and beyond.